|Nikon D4, Sigma 120-300mm ƒ/2.8 DG OS HSM | S, Sigma TC-2001 2x, ISO 12800, ƒ/5.6, 1/1250|

-I think there are way too many unqualified “missionaries” who are able to convince people to give to their cause.
-They are great fund raisers and not necessarily great “missionaries.”
+Many unqualified “missionaries” can convince people to give to their cause.
+However, they are great fundraisers and not necessarily great “missionaries.”

-I think the movement away from the William Carey Mission Societies to each person crowd funding is basically funding those who are fund raisers and not missionaries by skill set.
+I think the movement away from the William Carey Mission Societies to each person crowdfunding is funding those who are fundraisers and not missionaries by skill set.

 The problem also has been that many “missionaries” in the William Carey Mission Societies were not good at communicating their work when people visited them on the mission field.
-Many visiting the missionary would think they were not doing enough.
-Often the visitor would think they did as much good as these seminary trained missionaries.
-In some cases this was true, but many times the lack of understanding of cultural differences played into the equation.
+As a result, many seeing the missionary would think they were not doing enough.
+On the other hand, often, the visitor would think they did as much good as these seminary-trained missionaries.
+In some cases, this was true, but the lack of understanding of cultural differences often played into the equation.

-You cannot change these models, but you must be aware of them and decide for yourself how you will respond.
-You can create your own 501c nonprofit and crowd source for example and have people give to the communications efforts of missions work around the world.
+You cannot change these models, but you must be aware of them and decide how you will respond.
+For example, you can create your own 501c nonprofit and crowdsource and have people give to the communications efforts of missions worldwide.

-You can find those organizations that have set aside budget to hire you because they value true expertise and understand how this will help their missions objectives.
+You can find those organizations that have set aside a budget to hire you because they value true expertise and understand how this will help their mission objectives.

-After more comments where people still felt like they should be paid by those organizations who often are all raising their own funds, I thought I needed to add some more thoughts.
-Here they are for you.
+After more comments where people still felt like organizations should be paying them who often are all raising their funds, I needed to add some more thoughts.
+So here they are for you.

-If you need to be paid then just state that and if they want to work with you they will find a way.
-If they don’t then move on.
-This is true with even clients who offer you money but it is below your cost of doing business–you must walk away.
+If you cannot cover your costs, state that, and they will find a way if they want to work with you.
+Suppose they don’t, then move on.
+Not paying is true with clients who offer you money, but it is below your cost of doing business–you must walk away.

 Too many who want to do “missions” or “humanitarian” are more in love with themselves traveling and getting paid to take photos.
-They are not ones who really believe in a cause.
-Their work is average and not what people will want to share in social media.
-They don’t have followings.
-They are irrelevant with their work, but in their own minds they are legends.
+They do not believe in a cause.
+Their work is average and not what people will want to share on social media.
+They don’t have the followings.
+They are irrelevant with their work, but in their minds, they are legends.

 MORE THAN A STORYTELLER

 You cannot just be a great storyteller these days alone.
-You must also be one who connects with the audience.
-There are photographers that when they “Tweet” they are communicating with more than 100,000 followers.
+It would help if you also connected with the audience.
+For example, some photographers say that when they “Tweet,” they communicate with more than 100,000 followers.
 They are a media outlet themselves.
-The reason they have so many followers is they are communicating in a way that it appeals to the audience.
+They have so many followers because they share in a way that appeals to the audience.

-They have an audience and when they share people get involved and those who are blessed to have them working for them benefit.
-Many organizations will hire them just for the access to their audience.
+They have an audience, and when they share, people get involved, and those who are blessed to have them work for their benefit.
+Many organizations will hire them just for access to their audience.

-You need to have outstanding work today.
+It would be best if you had outstanding work today.
 That is a given.
-But you need so much more.
+But it would help if you so had so much more.
 You must understand the entire process of a crisis needing people to get involved.
-You understand what it takes to engage that audience and you are part of a team helping them to understand all that must take place with your work to make it successful.
+You know what it takes to engage that audience, and you are part of a team helping them to understand all that must take place with your work to make it successful.

-Those photographers who are running successful businesses are more likely to help a missions or humanitarian agency than a photographer struggling to get by.
-The reason is simple–they know you must make good business decisions for something to be successful.
+Photographers running successful businesses are more likely to help missions or humanitarian agencies than photographers struggling to get by.
+The reason is simple–they know you must make sound business decisions for something to be successful.

-ANY PROFESSION where people are willing to do something for FREE there will always be those who at the very pinnacle of that profession can earn a living.
-Here are some professions you find many people doing for free all the time:
+IN ANY PROFESSION, where people are willing to do something for FREE, there will always be those who can earn a living at the very pinnacle of that profession.
+Here are some careers you find many people doing for free all the time: